d-xo/weird-erc20/readme.md

 ## Reentrant Calls

-Some tokens allow reentract calls on transfer (e.g. `ERC777` tokens).
+Some tokens allow reentrant calls on transfer (e.g. `ERC777` tokens).

 This has been exploited in the wild on multiple occasions (e.g. [imBTC uniswap pool drained](https://defirate.com/imbtc-uniswap-hack/), [lendf.me